Babies at this age…

 Checks for your baby

 Your baby will have routine health checks, too.
-In the first 6 weeks, these include a hearing test and physical examinations (as well as the heel prick or newborn bloodspot test).
-The hearing test can be carried out in hospital or by a health visitor at home.
+In the first 6 weeks, these include a hearing test and physical examinations (as well as the newborn blood spot test).
+The hearing test can be carried out in the hospital or by a health visitor at home.
 Your baby will have had a physical examination within 72 hours of birth, and another one is carried out at around 6-8 weeks by your GP, health visitor or paediatrician.
 This is a general all-over check and includes examination of the eyes, heart, hips and, in boys, testicles.

 Taking precautions

-Your sex life may not be the first thing on your mind, but do remember to use contraception when you start making love again - even if you are breastfeeding, and/or your periods have not yet started again, you can still become pregnant.
+Your sex life might not be the first thing on your mind right now, but it’s important to use contraception when you become sexually active again.
+Even if you're breastfeeding or your periods haven’t returned yet, you can still become pregnant.